yesihaveidea/myrtille/DOCUMENTATION.md

 The adapter has been written to use a platform provided by Olive Innovations and named OASIS.
 It's free to use up to 10 users; to use this service follow these instructions:

-- Visit https://www.oliveinnovations.com and register for free
+- Visit https://www.oliveinnovations.com and register for free at https://www.oasis2fa.com
 - Once logged in, create a User Group (into the menu select User Groups), then click New, input a Name (i.e. Myrtille) and save
 - Create a user (choose Users from the menu), then click New, input user details and tick the box to send register by email (**IMPORTANT** the username must be the same as the username you will login with myrtille; when registering via email, the user will have a link to complete the registration) and save.
 Into the user details page, select the user group created in Step 2
 NOTE: If you have enabled Enterprise Mode and wish to sync your Active Directory with OASIS, visit https://www.oliveinnovations.com, go to download area and download the Gateway application; instructions for configuration can be found into the docs on the same website